 In anticipation of a confrontation taking place, local republicans decided to form the Derry Citizens Defence Association (DCDA) with the intention of maintaining peace and defending the Catholic areas of the city, particularly the Bogside which was the usual target of the RUC.

 Many people and activist groups immediately joined the new association.
 The inevitable did happen when loyalists and nationalist youths exchanged insults and then stones at Waterloo Place.
 The RUC advanced with many loyalists coming behind them, pushing nationalists up William Street towards the Bogside.
 However, this time things were different.

-The people of the Bogside, with their brothers and sisters from the rest of the city, and further afield, where there to stop them.
-The Catholics were armed with stones and petrol bombs, they raised barricades, the rooftops of the “high flats” were commandeered by the Bogside youths and from this advantage point they rained petrol bombs and missiles upon the RUC invaders.
+The people of the Bogside, with their brothers and sisters from the rest of the city, and further afield, were there to stop them.
+The Catholics were armed with stones and petrol bombs, they raised barricades, the rooftops of the “high flats” were commandeered by the Bogside youths and from this advantage point, they rained petrol bombs and missiles upon the RUC invaders.